aaronkir/esp_car/README.md

 # esp_car
 esp8266 used as a controller remote car
-Hello humans, i like coffe.
+Hello humans, i like coffee.